 You might be considering replacing your old heater and, while you’re at it, you might as well get a new, more energy-efficient heater.
-So the question is: which type of heater is the best?
+So the question is: what are the different types of heaters and which one is the best?
+If you need help deciding which is the best heater for your home, check out our guide below.

 Electric Heater

 Electric heaters are definitely some of the most popular in the market.
 They last for a long time and are very easy to install.
-They take many forms from electric furnaces, electric boilers, electric water heaters or the classic electric wall heaters.
-So how do they compare to the other types of heaters?
+They can take many forms:

 How it works